Vietnamese Lemongrass Roast Chicken (Gà Nướng)

 Step 3: Roast the chicken.

 Place the marinated chicken, skin-side down if applicable, on a wire rack to bake in the oven.
-A wire rack is needed to keep the moisture away from the chicken, which caramelizes the chicken better.
+A wire rack is highly recommended to keep the moisture away from the chicken, which caramelizes the chicken better.
 If you don’t have a wire or roasting rack, simply put it directly on a sheet pan lined with parchment or foil.

 For boneless chicken thighs, bake at 400°F for 15 minutes, then flip and bake for another 15 minutes.
 For bone-in chicken thighs, bake for 20 minutes per side.
-Baste with pan drippings on both sides and cook for an additional 3-5 minutes until charred to your liking.

 Basting chicken for Vietnamese lemongrass roast chicken (gà nướng)